samlobe/amyloid-predict/README.md

 This workflow can be used to analyze all the IDRs in the human genome with a few hours of computation on a GPU (~15 hrs on my NVIDIA RTX 3900 Ti).

 I got these human IDRs from [this repo](github.com/KULL-Centre/_2023_Tesei_IDRome) from this very nice [paper](https://doi.org/10.1038/s41586-023-07004-5).
-I did some further analysis on amyloidogenicity patterns for various molecular functions and cellular localizations - see "human_IDR_scanning" if you're interested.
+I did some further analysis on amyloidogenicity patterns for various molecular functions and cellular localizations - see "human_IDR_scanning" if you're interested.  **combined_per_res_scores.pkl** has amyloid scores for each amino acid in an IDR of a human protein.
+You can plot these scores using **plot_IDR_res_scores.py** and inputting the UniProt ID and a range of residues that you care about.

 # Acknowledgments
 - The developers of ESM